Shimona Mehta - MD EMEA, Shopify

 - Roll with the punches: Without a doubt, you will make a hiring mistake at some point.
 That doesn’t make you a bad leader - provided you correct it as soon as possible.

-Stephen Rosenthal is a Director at Founders Keepers and the facilitator of the FK CEO/MD Forum, a global virtual meeting for senior leaders of the world’s most dynamic businesses, across every asset class, sector and geography.
+Stephen Rosenthal is a Partner at Founders Keepers and the facilitator of the CEO/MD Forum, a global virtual meeting for senior leaders of the world’s most dynamic businesses, across every asset class, sector and geography.